Dinmaharbs/Cyclistics_Casestudy/README.md

 The resulting output was then saved in a new table and analysis carried out using this SQL code: [Data Analysis](https://github.com/Dinmaharbs/Cyclistics_Casestudy/blob/main/Data_Analysis.sql)
 The outputs were then transferred to Tableau for [visualization](https://public.tableau.com/views/Cyclistic-CaseStudy_17240607642300/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).
 ## Findings
-The data shows that over 73% of trips where undertaken by annual members, this supports the assertion that maximizing the number of annual memberships is key to business success.
+The data shows that over 73% of trips were undertaken by annual members, this supports the assertion that maximizing the number of annual memberships is key to business success.

 [![Total rides by members](https://github.com/Dinmaharbs/Cyclistics_Casestudy/blob/main/Visualizations/Total%20Rides.png)](https://public.tableau.com/views/Cyclistic-CaseStudy_17240607642300/Sheet2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)